mcgivrer/fromClassToGame/docs/chapters/00-introduction.md

 Because, during development of any solution, the engaged design evolve taking account of new needs or requirements, and also with mandatory code refactoring.

-In the first chapter you will notice how the code was reorganize while we add new features and classes, to make it understandable and readable by common human developers.
+In the first chapter you will notice how the code was reorganized while we add new features and classes, to make it understandable and readable by common human developers.

 ## Maven project